-- HIS 101, 102 History of Western Civilization I, II (3 cr.)
+HIS 101, 102 History of Western Civilization I, II (3 cr.)
 (3 cr.)
 Examines the development of western civilization from ancient times to the present.
 The first semester ends with the seventeenth century; the second semester continues through modern times.
-Lecture 3 hours per week. - HIS 111, 112 History of World Civilization I, II (3 cr.)
-(3 cr.)
+Lecture 3 hours per week.

+- HIS 111 History of World Civilization I (3 cr.)
 Surveys Asian, African, Latin American, and European civilizations from the ancient period to the present.
-Lecture 3 hours per week. - HIS 121, 122 United States History I, II (3 cr.)
-(3 cr.)
+Part I of II.
+This is a Passport Transfer course.
+Lecture 3 hours per week. - HIS 112 History of World Civilization II (3 cr.)
+Surveys Asian, African, Latin American, and European civilizations from the ancient period to the present.
+Part II of II.
+This is a Passport Transfer course.
+Lecture 3 hours per week. - HIS 121 United States History I (3 cr.)
 Surveys United States history from its beginning to the present.
+Part I of II.
+This is a Passport Transfer course.
+Lecture 3 hours per week. - HIS 122 United States History II (3 cr.)
+Surveys United States history from its beginning to the present.
+Part II of II.
+This is a Passport Transfer course.
 Lecture 3 hours per week. - HIS 255 History of Chinese Culture and Institutions (3 cr.)
 Examines traditional Chinese social, political, economic, and military institutions.
-Also examines major literary, artistic and intellectual achievements from pre-historic times to the present.
+Also examines major literary, artistic and intellectual achievements from pre- historic times to the present.
 Lecture 3 hours per week. - HIS 256 History of Japanese Culture and Institutions (3 cr.)
 Examines traditional Japanese social, political, economic and military institutions.
 Also examines major literary, artistic and intellectual achievements from pre-historic times to the present.
 Lecture 3 hours per week. - HIS 269 Civil War and Reconstruction (3 cr.)
 Studies factors that led to the division between the States.
 Examines the war, the home fronts, and the era of Reconstruction.
 Lecture 3 hours per week. - HIS 281, 282 History of Virginia I, II (3 cr.)
 (3 cr.)
 Examines the cultural, political, and economic history of the Commonwealth from its beginning to the present.
 Lecture 3 hours per week.